 The young leaders who applied to the programme were also asked about their global policy priorities.
 A number of issues of intergenerational equity were identified as most important by young leaders, with ‘access to education’, identified as the top priority by 31%.
 This was followed by ‘youth opportunities’, chosen by 20% – perhaps reflecting a concern about access to skills, employment and sustainable livelihoods for young people or a desire for more social or political influence.
 In third place was ’sustainability, climate change and the environment’, chosen by 18%, reflecting a growing concern that today’s lifestyles and policy choices may be storing up immense problems for the next generation of leaders to address.

 A number of issues of intergenerational equity were identified as most important by young leaders, with ‘access to education’, identified as the top priority

 The British Council established Future Leaders Connect in 2017 to help support and nurture the leaders of tomorrow.
 Working closely with the Houses of Parliament and the Moller Institute at Churchill College Cambridge, Future Leaders Connect seeks to help build the policy skills and capabilities of emerging young leaders to achieve their visions for global change, whilst also building lifelong connections and friendships with the UK.
 Fifty of the most promising future leaders, chosen out of the 16,000 who applied to the programme, have come to the UK to participate in an advanced programme of leadership development in Cambridge, a high-level forum in the Houses of Parliament, and a discussion of the future of Human Rights leadership with world leaders from the Elders and three UN Human Rights Commissioners.
-Watch the event and participate in the online discussion here:

 John Dubber, Head of Policy and External Relations, British Council